afcapel/stimulus-autocomplete/README.md

 * `min-length` set the minimum number of characters required to make an autocomplete request.
 * `submit-on-enter` submit the form after the autocomplete selection via enter keypress.
 * `skip-hidden-property` skip setting the `hidden` property on the element so that you can manually hide and show the element (by listening to the `toggle` event).
-* `data-autcomplete-selected-class` Stimulus Autocomplete adds a default `.active` class to the currently selected result.
+* `data-autocomplete-selected-class` Stimulus Autocomplete adds a default `.active` class to the currently selected result.
 You can use another class instead of `.active` with the this attribute.
 * `data-autocomplete-label` can be used to define the input label upon selection.
 That way your option elements can have more elaborate markup, i.e.:

   ```html